 Come join the pod!

-Tickets are available at the White Whale or online at https://whitewhale.tickit.ca
+Available at the White Whale or online at: https://whitewhale.tickit.ca

 The White Whale doesn’t always host events, but when they do, you should probably go, as it’s a guaranteed good time!
 Monthly Beer Pairing dinners showcase everything the Whale is passionate about.
 Canada Day is also the Whale’s birthday, and the party is always epic!
 Live music and foodie events scatter throughout the rest of the year, meaning there’s always a good time on the horizon.
 Don’t miss out!

 Warm up for St. Paddy’s with this pre-party at the White Whale on March 16.
 We’ve got all the best suds coming over from the Sunshine Coast as a part of the “Brewers Coast” Tap Takeover.
 Come try beers from Townsite Brewing Co., Persephone Brewing Co., Gibson Tapworks, The 101, and ciders from Bricker’s Cider Co.
 Some company reps will be on hand to chat about beer, cider and life on the Brewers Coast!